Originally published in 2019, so references to ‘recent’ apply to 2019.

 I have a tidy bag on the back seat of my car for a good reason.
 On more than one occasion during my driving lifetime, sharp braking has resulted in a bottle or book sliding under the seat and straight under the pedals.
 The design of the car footwell and the universal laws of physics guarantee that loose objects will end up there if you brake hard.
 Shit happens.

 Storing anything in the footwell is dangerous.
-I regularly get people wanting to put their shoes, handbags, and even an umbrella down there.
+I regularly get people wanting to put their shoes, handbags, and even an umbrella (surprisingly common) down there.
 I simply won’t let them.
 Because I know from experience how dangerous it is.